Xilinx/Vitis-Tutorials/Developer_Contributed/01-Versal_Custom_Thin_Platform_Extensible_System/README.md

 In the `[project-root]` you can start the full build with `make all` or `make all_targets` **after** taking following prerequisites into account:
   - **Before starting the build, please correctly setup the 2022.1 version of Vivado, Vitis and Petalinux/Yocto**
     - If the tools are not setup correctly the build will stop with an ERROR message telling you what is not correctly setup!
-      - Remark: The Yocto Tool setup is not verified!
+      - REMARK: The Yocto Tool setup is not verified!
-      - Remark: The Petalinux Tool and Version check is skipped when targetting Yocto!
+      - REMARK: The Petalinux Tool and Version check is skipped when targetting Yocto!
   - Everything is in the GitHub repository; no extra files are needed.
     - Although some are downloaded from GitHub; but that's handled by the Makefiles.
     - Exception: For building petalinux OFFLINE; you will need to download and extract some tar.gz files; which is explained more in detail below!